anish-pratheepkumar/AI-Machine-Learning-and-Deep-Learning/DeepLearningWithPython-François Chollet/README.md

 * CatsVsDogs-PretrainedCNN

 Now a pretrained CNN - VGG16 is used on the same dataset and evaluated its performance.

+* CatsVsDogs-PretrainedCNN-withAugmentation_Colab

+Few base layers of pretrained VGG16 is set trainable and then the network is trained with the same input.
+Also the input data is subjected to regularisation - Augmentation.
+The accuracy of the network increases with this.

 * VisualiseCAM